HyperInspire/InspireFace/README.md

     - Adjust and select versions currently supported for specific requirements.

 ## 2. Compilation
-CMake parameters are used to control the various details of the compilation phase.
+CMake option are used to control the various details of the compilation phase.
 Please select according to your actual requirements.
-[Parameter table](doc/CMake-Param.md).
+[Parameter table](doc/CMake-Option.md).

 ### 2.1.
 Local Compilation
 Once **InspireFace-3rdparty** is prepared and OpenCV is installed, you can begin the compilation process.
 If you are using macOS or Linux, you can quickly compile using the shell scripts provided in the **command/** folder at the project root: